paarthd00/trms/Readme.md

   `:ai` to enter AI help mode where you can ask for AI help.

 - Normal Mode
-  If not in search or AI mode, then by default the program is in normal mode and can be used as system terminal.
+  If not in search or AI mode, then by default the program is in normal mode and can be used as bash terminal.

   ![alt text](images/image4.png)